This article was edited by its author from the original paper to fit this publication.

 What's Your Reaction?

 Ejuchegahi A. Angwa is an interdisciplinary scholar of African descent.
-He holds degrees and a postgraduate diploma in Journalism, Education, Philosophy, Theology, Sociology and Religious Studies.
-He believes in the advancement and remaking of post-colonial Africa and that Africa can and should take her rightful place in the 21st century.
+He believes in the advancement and "remaking" of post-colonial Africa and that Africa can and should take her rightful place in the 21st century and beyond.